Federalni Radio

-Federalni Radio ("Federal Radio") is a Bosnian entity-level public radio station operated by Radio-Television of the Federation of Bosnia and Herzegovina (RTVFBiH).
+Federalni Radio also known as Radio of the Federation of Bosnia and Herzegovina or FR is a Bosnian entity-level public radio station operated by RTVFBiH.
 The program is broadcast on a daily basis in Bosnian and Croatian.
 This radio station broadcasts a variety of programs such as news, music, talk shows, radio-drama, sports, mosaic and children's programs.